Information about our services for patients and families.Find out more

 St Barnabas House is pioneering five key new developments that will transform our hospice care service over the next five years.

-We have created a Disease Specific Nursing Team with dedicated specialist nurses working in key areas of care to support patients with End Stage Renal Failure, End Stage Liver Disease, End Stage Respiratory Disease, Advanced Heart Failure and Dementia.
+We have created a Disease Specific Nursing Team with dedicated specialist nurses working in key areas of care to support patients with End Stage Renal Failure, End Stage Liver Disease and Advanced Heart Failure.

 Find out more about our disease specific care services.